-Wonderfully, it was at the couple’s request that these pictures were taken on film and for this pre-wedding shoot in Cambridge I used my Nikon F100 for the first time.
+Wonderfully, it was at the couple’s request that these pre-wedding photographs were taken on film and for this pre-wedding photoshoot in Cambridge I used my Nikon F100 for the first time.
 Either there had been few opportunities to use the camera since I bought it in the summer – or I have too many cameras.
 It’s likely a mix of the two I think.
-The films I used were Portra 400 and TriX400 for the black and whites.
+The films I used were Portra 400 and TriX400 for the black and white photographs.
 I adore the mix of softness and clarity – it’s perfect for portrait photography.

 Despite it being new to me I felt an immediate familiarity with the Nikon F100.
 For years I have photographed weddings with digital Nikon cameras and the many similarities were reassuring.
 However, for these I used my Nikon 50mm f1.4 G lens – which I rarely do at weddings.

 I loved that Patricia and Michael were looking for analogue wedding photos.
 Perhaps, to date it’s my most romantic use of film.
 It’s certainly more so than the usual street scenes I capture on holidays and around my hometown.
 Here the quiet River Cam and the beautiful college bridges were often our backdrop.
 We took several pictures with the distinctive King’s College showing in the scenery behind them.

 I felt there was a certain excitement between us all that I was using film.
 Perhaps it was the extra time and care I took to compose or the less familiar, louder mechanics of the shutter, mirror and film winding on.